Hesston College logo

 1915

-Began offering collegiate-level classes.
+Began offering collegiate-level classes

 1963

-High school level classes were discontinued.
+High school level classes ceased

 1981